Psalms For Life

 37 They sow fields and plant vineyards

-harvesting the crops they produce there.
+harvesting the crops they produce.

 38 He makes them numerous under his blessing

-and keeps their herds from decreasing.
+and keeps their herds from dwindling.

-39 And when they’re impoverished
+39 And when such people are impoverished

 beaten down, crippled by oppression and grief

-40 he’s the one pouring contempt on their princes
+40 he pours contempt on their oppressors

-making them wander a trackless waste.
+making them wander a trackless waste

-and makes their families flourish like flocks.
+and making their families flourish like flocks.

-42 Seeing this, God-seekers rejoice
+God-seekers rejoice

-while self-seekers are left speechless.
+while self-seekers are dumbfounded.

 43 Let those who are wise